verrazzano/verrazzano/examples/bobs-books/README.md

-To deploy the Bob's Books example application to an existing Verrazzano environment, note that all of the commands shown must be executed against the Verrazzano management cluster if you are using a multi-cluster environment.:
+To deploy the Bob's Books example application to an existing Verrazzano environment, note that all of the commands shown must be executed against the Verrazzano management cluster if you are using a multi-cluster environment.

 1. Create a `docker-registry` secret to enable pulling images from Oracle Container Registry.
 This is needed to pull WebLogic and Coherence images.
-Note that you may have already created this secret when installing Verrazzano itself.
+Note that you may have already created this secret when installing Verrazzano.

    ```
    kubectl create secret docker-registry ocr \